kris314/hwnet/README.md

 There are other arguments in the code.
 Please keep the default setting for current purpose.

 Sample wordImages, annotation file and the query file is kept in its respective folder location.

+## Citation
+If you are using the dataset, please cite the below arxiv paper:-
+- Praveen Krishnan and C.V.
+Jawahar, Generating Synthetic Data for Text Recognition, arXiv preprint arXiv:1608.04224, 2016.

+If you are comparing our method for word spotting/recognition, please cite the below relevant papers:-
+- Praveen Krishnan and C.V.
+Jawahar, HWNet v2: an efficient word image representation for handwritten documents, IJDAR 2019.
+- Praveen Krishnan and C.V.
+Jawahar, Matching Handwritten Document Images, ECCV 2016

+## Contact
+Incase of any doubts, please contact the author using below details:-<br>
+Author Name: Praveen Krishnan<br>
+Author Email: praveen.krishnan@research.iiit.ac.in<br>